 It’s Saturday afternoon in your apartment.
 You just paid AED 47 for a biryani delivery — the receipt is still open in your banking app, and right above it sits the number that runs your week, the one your salary lands on.
 Then you switch tabs to Instagram for thirty seconds and a Reel autoplays.
 A guy in front of three monitors flashes a screenshot. “$8,400 last week.
 Tap the link.”
 The number doesn’t fit anything in your bank app.
 It doesn’t fit anything in your friend group.
 Your first thought is the honest one: is that even real?
 Then a quieter second thought: and if it is, could it be me?
-This piece is the answer that nobody usually gives you — the math, in plain English, with no hype.
+This piece is the answer nobody usually gives you — whether you can make money trading, the math, in plain English, with no hype.

 Most People Asking This Question Are Asking the Wrong One